Edward J. Stackpole: Military career

 After recovering from his wounds at Walter Reed Army Medical Center, Stackpole was discharged from active duty in January 1921.
 He resumed his National Guard career, and in 1920 was commissioned as a colonel and assigned to command the 8th Infantry Regiment.
 In 1922, the regiment was reorganized as the 104th Cavalry.
 Stackpole attended the Cavalry School Officers' Course in 1928.
 In June 1933, he was promoted to brigadier general as commander of the 52nd Cavalry Brigade.
 In February 1940, he was promoted to major general and assigned to command the 22nd Cavalry Division.

-In January 1941, when the United States determined that cavalry divisions would not be employed during World War II, Stackpole accepted reduction in rank to brigadier general and assignment as commander of the 56th Infantry Brigade.
-The triangular division organization the army fielded for the war did not require brigade headquarters, so in 1942, Stackpole was assigned to the Caribbean Defense Command.
-He was subsequently appointed to lead the Panama Security Command (PSC).
+In September 1940, the Army determined that it would not employ traditional mounted cavalry divisions during World War II and the 22nd Cavalry Division was disbanded.
+Later in September, Brigadier General Charles B. Smathers, commander of the 56th Infantry Brigade, retired from the military, and he died in October.
+In November, Stackpole was assigned to command the brigade, and he requested reduction to brigadier general in January 1941 so he could remain in command after it was federalized for wartime service.
+The triangular division organization the Army began to field in the National Guard in 1942 did not require brigade headquarters, so Stackpole was subsequently assigned to the Caribbean Defense Command.
+He was then appointed to lead the Panama Security Command (PSC).
 The PSC protected the Panama Canal by constructing, manning, and managing several early warning stations on both the Atlantic and Pacific sides of the canal to guard against an attack by the Axis powers.

 In March 1943, Stackpole was assigned to special duty with the general staff at the War Department, and he was subsequently named chairman of the War Department Manpower Board's Seventh Section in Omaha, Nebraska.
 The War Department Manpower Board was responsible for personnel needs during the war, including balancing requirements for uniformed military members and civilian workers to handle production of wartime materiel.
 In addition, the board made policy recommendations for the return of discharged service members to the post-war work force.
 Stackpole remained on active duty until December 1945.
 He received the Legion of Merit to commend his wartime service.

 In March 1946, Stackpole was assigned to command the Pennsylvania National Guard's 28th Infantry Division.
 Promoted again to major general, Stackpole led the division during its post-World War II reorganization.
 With the creation of the Air National Guard after World War II, the National Guard was reorganized into the Army National Guard and Air National Guard.
 The National Guard in each state restructured to field the new component, and in May 1947, Stackpole was appointed to command the Pennsylvania Army National Guard.
 In July 1947, he retired from the military.
 His service to the Pennsylvania National Guard was recognized with award of the Pennsylvania Distinguished Service Medal, and in 1956 his commendable service to the National Guard was further recognized when he was promoted to lieutenant general on Pennsylvania's retired list.